Putin visits Russian skier after broken back surgery

 Canadian Marie-Michele Gagnon dislocated her shoulder after straddling a gate in the super-combined on Monday.
 She returned for the super-G today but skied out.

 In figure skating, Jeremy Abbott slammed into the barriers after falling on his opening jump.
-He lay grimacing in pain for almost a minute but then finished his programme.
+He lay grimacing in pain for almost a minute but then finished his program.

 Komissarova's crash, though, marks the first major athlete accident of the Sochi Games.